MileHacker Logo

 Adventure Tip

-• For trekking, always go with a local guide.
+• For trekking, always go with a guide from the area.
 Their knowledge of the terrain and local conditions adds safety and depth to your experience.
 Find activities on GetYourGuide.

 Safety Precautions